HTPCs are for geeks

 Home theater PCs, on the other hand, aren't as easy to find ready-made.
 The majority of PC users have a conception of a "PC" as a tower with noisy fans that sits at a desk in another room and is connected to a small (by TV standards) monitor, and putting a PC like this in the living room has a low spouse acceptance factor due to poor aesthetics.
 So an HTPC needs either A. a special HTPC chassis designed to look no less out of place next to a TV than a DVD player or a cable box, or B. a cabinet with adequate ventilation to hide a tower-style PC.
 Special HTPC cases are available, but not usually for ready-built PCs from the major PC makers.
 I guess that's why most guides about getting started that I've found on HTPC forums talk about building your own.

 Well-known electronics store chains like Best Buy are more likely to carry home theater appliances such as Blu-ray Disc players, upscaling DVD players, and video game consoles, which are locked down to do only the things that the manufacturer wants.
 I visited a Best Buy store in early November 2010 and asked about media center PCs or home theater PCs.
 The sales associate in the PC department explained to me that the vast majority of the public use appliances such as Sony's PLAYSTATION 3 for such things.
-Though some video game consoles are promoted with catchphrases like "it only does everything", they all have restrictive developer qualifications so that only established companies can develop software for them, not hobbyists or microbusinesses.
+Though some video game consoles are promoted with catchphrases like "it only does everything", they tend to have restrictive developer qualifications so that only established companies can develop software for them, not hobbyists or microbusinesses.

 Ideally, I want to be able to recommend a make and model with easy-to-learn media discovery and playback (the "HT") but still capable of doing everything a computer can do (the "PC") to friends and family.
 Is there a home theater PC that is as easy for an end user to assemble and use as an Xbox 360, PS3, or other set-top appliance, yet can still be used as a PC for surfing the web or playing PC games?
 Are these goals in some way mutually exclusive, or why else is the market not there?